-It takes roughly four to six months for a mother goat to give birth to a baby goat.
-Usually they only have one at a time, but some goats can have two babies at once.
+It takes roughly 150-200 days for a mother goat to give birth to a baby goat.
+Usually, they have two to three babies, but occasionally they will have one at a time.
 Unlike many other animal species that are completely helpless from the moment they are born, goats are different.

 Newborn goats are capable of walking and running immediately after being born.
 This is likely due to their instincts and natural defense mechanisms built into their genes.
 A baby goat and mother will be helpless in the wild if they can’t walk immediately!